kexiZeroing/kexiZeroing.github.io/src/posts/react-server-side-rendering.md

 ### React hydration error
 While rendering your application, there was a difference between the React tree that was pre-rendered from the server and the React tree that was rendered during the first render in the browser (hydration).

 When the React app runs on the client for the first time, it builds up a mental picture of what the DOM should look like, by mounting all of your components.
 Then it squints at the DOM nodes already on the page, and tries to fit the two together.
-By rendering something different depending on whether we're within the server-side render or not, we're hacking the system.
 We're rendering one thing on the server, but then telling React to expect something else on the client.

 To avoid issues, we need to ensure that the hydrated app matches the original HTML.
 When the React app adopts the DOM during hydration, `useEffect` hasn't been called yet, and so we're meeting React's expectation.
-(And immediately after this comparison, we trigger a re-render, and this allows React to do a proper reconciliation.
-It'll notice that there's some new content to render here.)
+Immediately after this comparison, we trigger a re-render, and this allows React to do a proper reconciliation.
+It'll notice that there's some new content to render here.

 ```tsx
 'use client';